Cloud-Foundations/Dominator/cmd/installer/README.md

 The sub-commands available are:

+- **decode-base64**: read base64-encoded data from the standard input and write the decoded data to the stdandard output
 - **dhcp-request**: issue a DHCP request for debugging.
 The response data will be logged but no other action will be taken
 - **generate-random**: generate pseudo-random data (NOT cryptographically